 Black Widow Yoga holds weekly online classes which feature doom and heavy metal music.
 So why not check out their website here or their Facebook page here, and take a couple of their classes for a spin.
-Unfortunately, they’re another US-based yoga class, with classes on Wednesdays 18:30-19:15 CT or 19:30-20:15 ET.
-This would be Thursday at 12:30- 01:15 for us in the UK, so not ideal for us Europeans.
+Unfortunately, they’re another US-based yoga class, with classes on Wednesdays from 18:30-19:15 CT or 19:30-20:15 ET.
+This would be Thursday from 12:30- 01:15 for us in the UK, so not ideal for us Europeans.

-However, there is some hope, you can see some of their stuff over on their YouTube channel, which you can find by clicking here.
+However, there is some hope.
+You can see some of their stuff over on their YouTube channel, which you can find by clicking here.
 You don’t get to enjoy doing the classes with a group, but you can still enjoy the classes themselves.

 Metal Vinyasa Yoga

 Vinyasa’s Metal yoga classes use heavy metal music to help clear the mind of chatter and distraction that often comes with silence.
-I know this is a huge problem with me, and why I have to sleep with the TV on.
+I know this is a huge problem for me, and why I have to sleep with the TV on.

 The good news, these yoga classes are UK based, so if you live in the UK like me, then attending these sessions will be a lot easier.
 To best keep track of the classes, I recommended joining their Facebook page, which you can do by clicking here.
-The website doesn’t seem to be as up to date yet, but you could still check out their website, which you can do by clicking here.
+The website doesn’t seem to be as up-to-date yet, but you could still check out their website, which you can do by clicking here.

 If doing classes with other people isn’t your thing, then I’ve got you covered.
-Check out the following links to try yoga at home on your own with your own selection of metal music, or do it as a group with your friends (obeying your local covid19 lockdown guidelines of course).
+Check out the following links to try yoga at home on your own with your own selection of metal music, or do it as a group with your friends (obeying your local covid19 lockdown guidelines, of course).

 Wellness Alternatives: Meditation

-Unfortunately, the sites I was hoping to link to this with examples of how it could be done, no longer seem to exist.
+Unfortunately, the sites I was hoping to link to this with examples of how it could be done no longer seem to exist.
 Which is a real shame, because I know heavy metal meditation exists.

 The Black Market